osherjacobs/LabWork_Findings/vector5-lsass-goexec-pta.md

 ---

-## What Defender Caught (and Didn't)
+What Defender Caught (and Didn’t)

-`Get-MpThreatDetection` on WIN-ATTACK shows the complete threat history from all lab research.
-Every comsvcs-based attempt across multiple vectors is present — rundll32, lsassy obfuscated chain, encoded PowerShell variants.
-Rubeus and SharpSuccessor are also flagged.
+Get-MpThreatDetection on WIN-ATTACK shows the full detection history across all lab vectors.
+Every comsvcs-based LSASS dump is present — rundll32, lsassy obfuscation chains, encoded PowerShell variants.
+Tools like Rubeus and SharpSuccessor are also detected.

-getit2.exe does not appear anywhere in the threat history.
+getit2.exe does not appear anywhere in the log.

 No ThreatID.
 No detection event.

-The binary executed as SYSTEM, opened lsass with PROCESS_ALL_ACCESS, wrote 47MB of memory to disk, and left no entry in Defender's detection log.
+The binary executed as SYSTEM, opened lsass.exe with PROCESS_ALL_ACCESS, wrote 47MB of memory to disk, and completed without generating a single Defender alert.

-The detection boundary remains what Vector 4 established: Defender catches known implementations, not the primitive.
+Detection boundary: Defender catches known implementations.
+It does not detect the underlying primitive.

-Note on SMB delivery and sample submission: Remotely transferring getit2.exe via SMB triggers a manual sample submission prompt — Defender flags the file as unknown origin and requests cloud verification.
-Auto-submission was off, so no sample was sent without user confirmation.
-In a real attack scenario, the binary would likely be dropped via a prior execution stage rather than raw SMB transfer, avoiding this prompt entirely.
-And at 4AM, no one is watching the GUI anyway.
+The only interaction Defender had with getit2.exe was a manual sample submission prompt during SMB transfer — not a detection, not a block.

+Note: In the documented attack chain, getit2.exe was already present on WIN-ATTACK as part of the assumed breach — no SMB transfer occurred.
+The submission prompt was observed separately when transferring the binary cold via SMB.
+Defender does not block execution, and delivery via a prior execution stage would avoid this prompt entirely.

 ---